Polygenic score: Application to humans

 As the number of genome-wide association studies has exploded, along with rapid advances in methods for calculating polygenic scores, its most obvious application is in clinical settings for disease prediction or risk stratification.
 It is important not to over- or under-state the value of polygenic scores.
 A key advantage of quantifying polygenic contribution for each individual is that the genetic liability does not change over an individual's lifespan.
 However, while a disease may have strong genetic contributions, the risk arising from one's genetics has to be interpreted in the context of environmental factors.
-For example, even if an individual has a high genetic risk for alcoholism, that risk is obsolete if that individual is never exposed to alcohol.
+For example, even if an individual has a high genetic risk for alcoholism, that risk is lessened if that individual is never exposed to alcohol.